-Biden says time to pass torch to ‘younger voices’, backs Kamala Harris
+Biden says it’s time to pass torch to younger voices, backs Kamala Harris

 In an apparent rebut of Republican calls to resign, Biden said he will spend the rest of his term “focused on doing my job as President”.

-He spent a considerable portion of the speech listing off policy initiatives of his administration, including efforts to boost the economy, build infrastructure, protect civil rights, restore ties with international allies, and to counter gun violence.
+He added that he would continue to work for Supreme Court reform and to rally support for Ukraine and to end Israel’s war on Gaza.

+“I’m going to keep working to end the war in Gaza, bring home all the hostages and bring peace and security to the Middle East and end this war,” he said.

-He called his time as president “privilege of my life”.
+Biden wrapped up his address by describing his time as president “privilege of my life”.

 “Nowhere on earth could a kid with a stutter from the modest beginnings of Scranton, Pennsylvania, Claymont, Delaware, one day sit behind the resolute desk in the Oval Office as president of the United States,” he said.